emilbjornson/nearfield-primer/README.md

 A Primer on Near-Field Beamforming for Arrays and Reconfigurable Intelligent Surfaces
 ==================

-This is a code package is related to the following scientific article:
+This code package is related to the following scientific article:

 Emil Björnson, Özlem Tuğfe Demir, and Luca Sanguinetti “[A Primer on Near-Field Beamforming for Arrays and Reconfigurable Intelligent Surfaces](https://arxiv.org/pdf/2110.06661.pdf
 ),” Asilomar Conference on Signals, Systems, and Computers, Virtual conference, October-November 2021.